mehdi-salartayefeh/mehdi-salartayefeh.github.io/front-end/jswizard/docs/README.md

 # jsWizard
-**jswizard** is a tiny library for easy wizard navigation in a SPA.
+**jsWizard** is a tiny library for easy wizard navigation in a SPA.

 ## HTML
 ```html